renderedtext/semaphore-docs-new/source/docs/using-multiple-databases.md

 MongoDB doesn't provide a command to create a "database".

-Actually, you don’t need to create it manually, because, MangoDB will create it on the fly, during the first time you save the value into the defined collection (or table in SQL), and database.
+Actually, you don’t need to create it manually, because, MongoDB will create it on the fly, during the first time you save the value into the defined collection (or table in SQL), and database.